The Holy Scriptures

 The Lord Jesus is the only Head, High Priest, Chief Shepherd, and Mediator of the Church both locally and universally.
 He is the Rock on which the Church is built.
 No man (or woman) has authority to lay claim to any of these things, or claim that they preside over the Church in any of Christ’s Messianic offices.

 Local churches are congregations of believers, who assemble for worship, fellowship, discipleship, mutual edification, church discipline, the administering of water baptism, the Lord’s supper, and to be equipped for the work of ministry.

 The Church of Jesus Christ is united in one Lord, one Faith, and one baptism.
 This unity is expressed by mutual love and care, and agreement in the Gospel and the truth of Scripture.

 I believe that water baptism and the Lord’s supper are ordinances that the Lord Jesus gave to the Church to testify of Him and do in remembrance of Him.

-It is not the “dipping” in the water that saves, but faith placed in Christ and His redemptive work.
+It is not the “dipping” in the water that saves, but faith placed in Christ and His redemptive work on the Cross that saves.
 The only baptism that is required for salvation is the baptism of the Holy Spirit.
 We are justified before God by faith in Christ, not by faith in Christ plus water baptism.